swaglagmagrag/password-generator/README.md

 Random password generator!
-Free to use with no infringement(s) :p.
+Free to use.

 To use this password generator, you need to make sure you have the latest version of lua downloaded (link here: https://www.lua.org/download.html OR http://luabinaries.sourceforge.net/)